AdnaneKhan/Cacheract/README.md

 😈 Cacheract 🧊
 </h1>

-<h2 align="center">GitHub Actions Cache Native Malware</h2>
+<h2 align="center">GitHub Actions Cache Native Tool</h2>

 > [!WARNING]
 > This software is for educational purposes only.
 The author is **not** liable for any harm or damage resulting from its unauthorized use.

 ## What is Cacheract?

-Cacheract is a novel proof-of-concept for cache-native malware targeting ephemeral GitHub Actions build pipelines.
+Cacheract is a novel proof-of-concept for a tool targeting ephemeral GitHub Actions build pipelines.
 The core idea behind Cacheract is that a poisoned GitHub Actions cache provides a direct path to arbitrary code execution and file modification within victim pipelines.

 Cacheract enhances this approach by opportunistically poisoning new cache entries to persist within a build pipeline.
 Its default implementation does not modify build outputs but instead reports pipeline telemetry and secrets to a webhook.
 Offensive Security practitioners can take advantage of Cacheract to simulate a compromised dependency in an upstream package.
 Typically, supply chain attacks target end consumers.
 This can be workstations or servers.
 However, Cacheract is designed to target Actions pipelines exclusively - if it lands on a machine that is not a GitHub Actions runner, it will exit silently.